-BioPh.D.
+BioF.SRA, F.IEEE, F.ASCE, F.AAAS, P.E., D.WRE.Ph.D.
 University of Virginia, 1994M.S.
 University of Virginia, 1990B.S.E.
 Princeton University, 1988

-"Chair, Fifth World Congress on Risk, over five hundred scientists and policymakers advancing the Congress theme of 'Development and Resilience' at the Cape Town International Convention Centre on 6-8 May 2019.
+"Prof. Lambert served as the Chair of CESUN2021.org in October 2021, and Chair of the Fifth World Congress on Risk www.sra.org/worldcongress2019, with over three-hundred scientists and policymakers advancing the Congress theme of 'Development and Resilience' at the Cape Town International Convention Centre on 6-8 May 2019.
 "James H. Lambert, University of Virginia, USA